| MONEY:

 Media which have been used by societies as money, have evolved from utility barter items such as food,

-manufactured artifacts, and valued environmental finds, via specifically created durable objects such as metal coinage
+manufactured artefacts, and valued environmental finds, via specifically created durable

 and fragile printed paper assertions of value, thru to the present digital configuration of electronic components.